Qualiaz/Champions-Recall/README.md

 ---

-This is my first React applcation.
+This is my first React application.